upros/ATLS/atls/draft-friel-tls-atls-01.md

 ### ATLS Packet Identification

 It is recommended that ATLS packets are explicitly identified by a standardized, transport-specific identifier enabling any gateways and middleboxes to identify ATLS packets.
 Middleboxes have to contend with a vast number of applications and network operators have difficulty configuring middleboxes to distinguish unencrypted but not explicitly identified application data from end-to-end encrypted data.
-This specification aims to assist network operators by explicitly identifyng ATLS packets.
+This specification aims to assist network operators by explicitly identifying ATLS packets.
 The HTTP and CoAP encodings documented in {{atls-over-http-transport}} and {{atls-over-coap-transport}} explicitly identify ATLS packets.

 ### ATLS Session Tracking